 I'm originally from Cleveland, but spent my undergraduate years in Columbus at The Ohio State University.
 After graduation, I continued my studies at the University of Kentucky where I completed my dissertation research in neurobiology.
 I also pursued the Graduate Certificate in Anatomical Sciences at UK, thus developing my love of teaching anatomy.

 I love being a faculty member at Gannon University.
-I like the close-knit community feel of the college, and the culture and attitude of Erie remind me a lot of growing up in Cleveland.
+I like the close-knit community feel of the college, and the culture and attitude of Erie remind me a lot of growing up in the Westpark neighborhood of Cleveland.

 When I'm not in class or in the lab, I like to spend my time gardening, sewing, reading, and cheering on the Buckeyes!
 My husband, Jason, is also a graduate of The Ohio State University, and you can find us glued to the television on Saturdays during football season.